-- 1. Maintenance of at least a 3.00 grade-point average in the doctoral course work. - 2.
-Passing the Qualifying Paper for Dissertation. - 3.
+- Maintenance of at least a 3.25 grade-point average in the doctoral course work. - 2.
 Completion of all program requirements, except for the doctoral dissertation.

 Doctoral Dissertation

 A candidate for the doctoral degree is required to prepare and present a doctoral dissertation that demonstrates a capacity for independent thought and for the application of the tools and methods of research to organizational issues and problems.